Poppy (singer): Personal life

 Poppy began dating rapper Ghostemane in October 2019, and they were engaged in July 2020.
 They separated and called off their engagement in late 2021.

-In 2018, Poppy confirmed her gender questioning inspired her 2018 album Am I A Girl?.
+In 2018, Poppy stated her gender questioning inspired her 2018 album Am I a Girl?
 However, the following year, she confirmed she had ended her questioning, stating "I am a girl, but I believe everyone should be able to identify with whatever they choose."

+She previously followed a vegan diet for years, but quit after developing muscle deficiencies.

-Known for her admiration of Japan's culture and language, Poppy has performed throughout the country and wrote and sang in Japanese on her 2017 album Poppy.Computer, her 2019 EP Choke, her 2020 album I Disagree, her 2021 EP Eat, and the 2025 song "From Me to U" by Japanese band Babymetal (which she co-wrote).
+Known for her admiration of Japan's culture and language, Poppy has performed throughout the country, and sang in Japanese on her 2017 album Poppy.Computer, her 2019 EP Choke, her 2020 album I Disagree, her 2021 EP Eat, and the 2025 song "From Me to U" by Japanese band Babymetal, which she co-wrote.
 In 2025, she revealed that she had previously taken Japanese lessons for four years.